 A good piece of software requires good documentation.
 Django documentation is huge and comprehensive!
 According to my experience with Django so far, I could already find most answers and learn important concepts about Django directly in the online documentation directly.
 Django documentation is really one of its strong points.

 Another advantage of Django is it is one of the most popular (and also most mature?!) web frameworks, therefore it is easy to find solutions (including countless plugins and third-party Django apps) and examples to more difficult problems from the opensource community.
 That means most of the time you do not need to build from scratch.
 For example, Huey and django-background-tasks are task queue solutions I researched about which have Django integration support (the solution includes an Django app).

 What I Dislike About Django

-Some more insights about Django from other people can be found in this blog post.
+Some others’ insights about Django from this quora answer.